Oh what a sweet way to start the day. A fresh batch of crepes topped with a sprinkling of sugar and a squeeze of lemon juice.

 Save some batter for later

-As crepes are nicest when they’re warm and fresh, cook up only as much as you’ll eat.
-I transfer any leftover batter into a wide neck glass bottle and store it in the fridge for up to 48 hours.
-The batter will separate, so give it a vigorous shake before you make your next batch.
+As crepes are nicest when they’re fresh, cook up only as much as you need.
+I transfer any leftover batter into a wide neck glass bottle which I keep for up to 48 hours.
+The mixture will separate, so give it a vigorous shake or mix before you make your next batch.
 The beauty of using a bottle is that you can pour the right amount of batter directly onto your crepe pan.
 So easy for a quick breakfast or after school snack.

-As far a toppings go, the sky’s the limit – jam, lemon and sugar, tangy lemon curd, strawberries and cream, Nutella or even peanut butter and honey hmm…. maybe not.
-Enjoy!
+As far a toppings go, the sky’s the limit – jam, lemon and sugar, tangy lemon curd, strawberries and cream, Nutella, ice cream and so the list goes on.